Looking Closely at the Growth Curve for Houston American Energy Corp. (HUSA)

 Sponsored

+The average price from analysts is $137.50.
 HUSA currently public float of 8.86M and currently shorts hold a 7.09% ratio of that float.
-Today, the average trading volume of HUSA was 7.55M shares.
+Today, the average trading volume of HUSA was 7.50M shares.

 HUSA’s Market Performance

-HUSA stocks went up by 7.88% for the week, with a monthly jump of 6.86% and a quarterly performance of 53.22%, while its annual performance rate touched 161.27%.
-The volatility ratio for the week stands at 16.35% while the volatility levels for the past 30 days are set at 10.40% for Houston American Energy Corp.
-The simple moving average for the period of the last 20 days is 12.79% for HUSA stocks with a simple moving average of 35.67% for the last 200 days.
+HUSA stocks went down by -15.40% for the week, with a monthly jump of 0.71% and a quarterly performance of -11.69%, while its annual performance rate touched 136.31%.
+The volatility ratio for the week stands at 13.99% while the volatility levels for the past 30 days are set at 10.79% for Houston American Energy Corp.
+The simple moving average for the period of the last 20 days is 3.40% for HUSA stocks with a simple moving average of 25.34% for the last 200 days.

 Analysts’ Opinion of HUSA